 Power quality

-DC-connected power park modules owners shall ensure that their connection to the network does not result in a level of distortion or fluctuation of the supply voltage on the network, at the connection point, exceeding the level specified by the relevant system operator, in coordination with the relevant TSO.
-The necessary contribution from grid users to associated studies, including, but not limited to, existing DC-connected power park modules and existing HVDC systems, shall not be unreasonably withheld.
-The process for necessary studies to be conducted and relevant data to be provided by all grid users involved, as well as mitigating actions identified and implemented, shall be in accordance with the process in Article 29.
+Asynchronously connected power park module owners, asynchronously connected demand facility owners and asynchronously connected electricity storage module owners shall ensure that their connection to the isolated AC network does not result in a level of distortion or fluctuation of the supply voltage on the isolated AC network, at the interface point, exceeding the level specified by the relevant system operator, in coordination with the relevant TSO.
+The necessary contribution from grid users to associated studies, including, but not limited to, existing asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected electricity storage modules and existing HVDC systems, shall not be unreasonably withheld.
+The process for necessary studies to be conducted and relevant data to be exchanged by all grid users involved, as well as mitigating actions identified and implemented, shall be in accordance with the process in Article 29.

 Article 45

-General system management requirements applicable to DC-connected power park modules
+General system management requirements applicable to asynchronously connected power park modules, asynchronously connected electricity storage modules, the asynchronously connected power-to-gas demand unit and asynchronously connected demand facilities

-With regard to general system management requirements, Articles 14(5), 15(6) and 16(4) of Regulation (EU) 202-16/---631 shall apply to any DC-connected power park module.Regulation (EU) 202-/----
+With regard to general system management requirements, Articles 14(5), 15(5) and 16(4) of RfG 2.0 shall apply to any asynchronously connected power park module and asynchronously connected electricity storage module.
+With regard to general system management requirements, Articles 16(1), 17(1) and XX(6) of DC 2.0 shall apply to any asynchronously connected demand facilities and the asynchronously connected power-to-gas demand unit..

 CHAPTER 2